 What Type Of Mold Is Affecting You?

-Households and commercial structures can all become affected by mold.
+More often than not, the question is not if, but what type of mold is affecting you.
+The humid Southwest Florida temps are perfect for mold to grow.
+Households and commercial structures are easily affected in our area.
 The most common question is, “how dangerous is the mold in my building?”.
 Most people hear the word mold and assume the worst: The infamous “toxic black mold.”
 However, there are thousands of species of molds, including some black molds that are non-toxic.
 Toxic molds are those that produce deadly mycotoxins intended to kill other organisms in defense to ensure its survival.
 There are generally three types of mold groups: Allergenic, Pathogenic, and Toxic.

 Allergenic molds are one of the most common mold types discovered in areas where allergy and asthma sufferers begin experiencing symptoms that cause them to investigate for the source.
 Allergenic molds release mold spore allergens that spark allergy and asthma responses in those affected.
 Around 20%-30% of the population is susceptible to mold and other common allergens, leaving behind hay fever-like symptoms.
 For the people that do not suffer from allergies or asthma, the small number of allergens produced by common allergenic molds does not affect their health.
 When a person is allergic to mold, the allergens released create an inflammatory response in the respiratory system, causing flare-ups of wheezing or coughing.